UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

 <!-- markdownlint-enable MD013 -->

-Setup 2, 'goal of Day 1 is that learners can submit a batch job':
+Setup 2, 'goal of Day 1 is that learners can submit a batch job they created':

 Learning outcome                                            |My proposed fate
 ------------------------------------------------------------|-------------------